 Whether it's music, art, or theatre, students love to showcase their skills!
 Let them show off with these ideas:

 - Talent Show – Holding a Talent Show is a great way to raise money, build student confidence, and allow parents see their student’s shine.
 Consider holding a Talent Show with no winners.
-This will encourage comradery and teamwork.
+This will encourage camaraderie and teamwork.

 - Fashion Show – Work with popular clothing stores in your area to donate clothing for your event.
 Sell tickets at the door and raise money at the event.
 Your volunteers will have fun and look great doing it!